Beyond Independent Genes: Learning Module-Inductive Representations for Single-Cell Gene Perturbation Prediction: Appendix

 \textbf{Stage 1: Encoder-Decoder Pretraining.} The GCAE encoder and decoder are jointly pretrained for 100 epochs using the Adam~\cite{kingma2014adam} optimizer with a learning rate of $10^{-4}$ and batch size of 256.
 The encoder employs a Perceiver-style induced attention mechanism with 8 inducing points per gene module, reducing computational complexity from $O(G^2)$ to $O(G \cdot M)$ where $G$ is the number of genes and $M$ is the number of inducing points.
 The Stage~I pretraining procedure is detailed in \cref{alg:stage1}.

 \textbf{Stage 2: Joint Flow Matching with Biological Consistency.} In the second stage, the flow matching loss and biological consistency losses are \textbf{jointly optimized at every training step}.
 The conditional flow network is trained for 500{,}000 iterations with a batch size of 1024 (accumulated over 20 gradient steps).
 We use the Adam optimizer with gradient clipping (max norm 1.0) and a learning rate of $5 \times 10^{-5}$.
+We do not assume one-to-one paired control and perturbed cells; instead, control and perturbation cells are sampled separately and mini-batch OT is used to construct transport pairs in the learned latent space.
 The Stage~II joint optimization procedure is detailed in \cref{alg:stage2}.

 To solve the Ordinary Differential Equations (ODEs) during both training (for consistency losses) and inference, we follow the configuration of \textit{CellFlow}~\cite{klein2025cellflow}.